Do you have hiring plan questions? We have answers to common questions from fast-growing companies like yours.

 Here’s where you get into the actual compensation.
 During this step, you’ll compare your offers and team’s pay to your peers’ and decide how you want to pay relative to the market.

-Start by choosing a reputable provider who will give you fresh data that’s relevant to your industry and the stage of your company.
-Don’t turn to the internet, colleagues, or even your own experience for this data because you’re not guaranteed accurate numbers or apples-to-apples comparisons.
+Start by choosing a reputable provider who will give you fresh salary data that’s relevant to your industry and the stage of your company.
+Don’t turn to the internet, colleagues, or even your own experience for this salary data because you’re not guaranteed accurate numbers or apples-to-apples comparisons.
 The same job title can mean different levels of experience and responsibilities at different companies.

-You want data that reflects the cost of labor (see the next question for a definition) for the talent you're hiring for and your industry.
+You want salary data that reflects the cost of labor (see the next question for a definition) for the talent you're hiring for and your industry.

-Once you’ve selected your market provider, identify which segments of data you’ll use for your assessments and comparisons.
+Once you’ve selected your market provider, identify which segments of salary data you’ll use for your assessments and comparisons.
 Will you use geography, industry, competitors, or something else?

 Learn more: Watch our on-demand webinar about benchmarking for private and venture-backed companies.
 Or download our e-book, The High-Growth Guide to Compensation Benchmarking.